Wrenmir/AboutMe/README.md

 ---
 ---
 ## Introduction
 Hi!
 My name is Wren Warnock.
 I’m a 12th grader at Indiana Connections High School and a second year computer science student at Southern Indiana Career & Technical School.
-I aspire to be a software engineer, study astrophysics, and pursue video game design and development as a hobby.
+I am an incoming freshman at the University of Southern Indiana, and I will be dual-majoring in computer science and applied physics!

 ## Hobbies